Aanya9693/GDSC-website/README.md

 Feel free to explore and contribute!

-## Contribution Guidelines

-Please make sure to follow the [contribution guidelines](link-to-contribution-guidelines.md) before making a pull request.

-## Code of Conduct

-Please adhere to the [Code of Conduct](link-to-code-of-conduct.md) while contributing to this project.

-## Support

-For any queries or support, reach out to us at [your-email@example.com](mailto:your-email@example.com).

-Happy hacking! 🌟

-# Getting Started with Create React App
+## Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run:
 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+Happy hacking! 🌟